Set Current Location

 Located in an impressive building, Imhoff Chocolate Museum is a fantastic museum where visitors can learn about the history of chocolate mainly from the time of ancient Maya and Aztec cultures.
 Visitors are taken through the history of cocoa beans from various countries, the crushing and processing of the beans and finally the main product.
 Visitors also get to sample these sweet treats which are simply tasty and delightful.
 There is a grand cafe and a lovely chocolate shop where visitors can sample various chocolate delights and even purchase some.

 The Cologne Zoological Garden, also called the Kölner Zoo, is Germany's third oldest zoo and remains one of the city's top attractions.
 It was founded in 1860 and the elephant house was the first building to be opened.
-Today, the zoo has grown in size and is well known for its conservation efforts.
+Over the years, the zoo has grown in size and is well known for its conservation efforts.
 You'll discover animals from around the world, including Big Cats and primates.
-Make sure you check out its great exhibits like the elephant park, the aquarium, and the Rainforest Hall.
+Make sure you check out its great exhibits like the elephant park, the aquarium and the Rainforest Hall.

-Located next to the Cologne Zoological Garden, the Flora and Botanical Garden is a beautiful green expanse covering 11.5 hectares.
-The garden were founded in 1863 and was designed to different landscaping styles, including German, English and Italian Renaissance.
+Located next to the Cologne Zoological Garden, the Flora und Botanischer Garten Köln is a beautiful green expanse covering 11.5 hectares (28.4 acres).
+The garden was founded in 1863 and was designed for different landscaping styles, including German, English and Italian Renaissance.
 The entrance is grand, with iron gates, a palace-like reception building and an impressive fountain.
 There are also various greenhouses, including a tropical house, cactus house and a sub-tropical house.
 Strolling through this gorgeous park is the perfect way to spend a sunny afternoon.